samuellando/scripts/README.md

 # scripts
 My  linux system scripts

-- background
+all
-  - Set the background.
+  - Start all my apps.

-- backlight
+backup
-  - Control the backlight.
+  - Create a backup of the documents.

-- course
+course
-  - Manage my courses, uses https://aur.archlinux.org/packages/course/
+  - dmenu frontend for my courses aur package.

-- latexc
+latexc
-  - Manage latex progects, complie, include, create.
+  - a frontend for pdflatex.

-- maple
+maple
-  - Wrapper for maple.
+  - A maple launcher.

-- passp
+passp
-  - Manage my passowrds, uses https://aur.archlinux.org/packages/passp
+  - a dmenu frontend for pass.

-- pomodoro
+pomodoro
-  - Pomodoro timer built in dmenu, uses https://aur.archlinux.org/packages/pomodoro/
+  - a dmenu forntend for my pomodoro aur package.

-- slider
+repo_update
-  - Slider controller for volume and backlight.
+  - updates all packages in the ~/repo directory.

-- volume
+vpn
-  - Control my volume.
+  - Starts my vpn.

-- wifi
+wifi
-  - Wrppaer for netctl.
+  - a dmenu fornted for netctl.